 Leonard N. Chan, M.P.A.
 ‘09

 Leonard N. Chan received a Master of Public Administration degree in 2009 from the University of Houston with a specialization in management and foreign policy.
-His capstone project identified the factors necessary for success in American-Soviet summits as measured by the change in the number of Soviet-involved conflicts.
-He previously graduated magna cum laude from Rice University with a Bachelor of Arts in religious studies, political science, and history in 2007.
+He previously graduated magna cum laude from Rice University with a Bachelor of Arts in political science, history, and religious studies in 2007.

-As a native Texas resident, Leonard has been involved with local nonprofits including Hermann Park Conservancy, Fort Bend Habitat for Humanity, and Houston Food Bank, and he was recognized as the Volunteer of the Year by Fort Bend County Women’s Center in 2002.
-During the summer of 2005, he devoted his summer to disabled and diabetic children at Texas Lions Camp in Kerrville, Texas.
-He also previously served as an intern for United States Senators John Cornyn and Kay Bailey Hutchison as well as for the City of Houston’s Public Works and Engineering Department.
+As a native Texan, Leonard has previously coordinated volunteer groups serving local nonprofits including Hermann Park Conservancy, Fort Bend Habitat for Humanity, and Houston Food Bank.
+The Fort Bend County Women's Center recognized him as the Volunteer of the Year in 2002.
+Leonard served as a camp counselor for Texas Lions Camp in Kerrville, Texas and the Presidential Youth Inaugural Conference in Washington, D.C.
+He has interned under United States Senator John Cornyn and Kay Bailey Hutchison as well as City of Houston's Public Works and Engineering Department.